EngineAware/Continuum-protocol/README.md

 # Continuum-protocol
-Building the Infinity scanner:An open-source, non-invasive device to caputure the high fidelity data self.The first hardware step toward preventing information theortic death.
+Building the Infinity scanner:An open-source, non-invasive device to caputure the high fidelity data self.The first hardware step toward preventing information theoretic death.

 ## The misson
 First step towards the core of every intelligence species which is existence itself without solving the core everything is meaningless for the process